My year of Gulps!

 I love trying new sports and hobbies.
 It’s opening new doors and you never know where it might take you.
 I had a go at kayaking (on surf skis) in my late 30s.
 If I hadn’t done that I would never have gone on my life-changing expedition down the Nile.

 Sometimes, with diaries already crammed full, we might only try things if we can justify it.
 When we can see where it might take us or the value it will bring.
 Rather than having a go, just because.
+In which case, we might miss out on discovering new passions, meeting people we otherwise wouldn’t and potentially a whole raft of other opportunities and experiences.

 COST: A$20 for the trial.